 With the onset of the pandemic, orders and regulations issued by officials seemed only to lengthen the already familiar litany of instructions that reminded people on a daily basis that their lives were not “normal;” they had been curtailed by something beyond their control; first a war, and now a pandemic.

 “Don’t shake, but salute friends.”
 This was but another dictate issued to stop the practice of the handshake, a perfect reflection of a country that had been forced to alter even the smallest of human gestures in the face of a war and a pandemic.
-The martial air of saluting was right in step with wartime climate that fall.
+The martial air of saluting was right in step with the wartime climate that fall.

 Despite the reality of what was unfolding, some officials tried to maintain morale, often proclaiming that the epidemic was slowing; it was “lessening;” it would soon be over.

 Just two days before Evanston’s quarantine proclamation, health authorities announced that “the Spanish influenza epidemic is on the wane.”
 Still, these hopeful statements were coupled with warnings to remain vigilant.
-“Cold, Gray days may come,” the Chicago Tribune warned, “and the black figure of the disease darken city homes again with an increasing menace.”
+“Cold, gray days may come,” the Chicago Tribune warned, “and the black figure of the disease darken city homes again with an increasing menace.”

-Cold grey days, indeed.
+Cold, gray days, indeed.
 The local press looked for any cheery stories to report.
 There was, for instance, “a little skit being daily enacted during the Spanish influenza times by a group of lively Evanston youngsters,” the Evanston News-Index reported.
-Little Jimmy Joe and Frank Davis, who lived on the corner of Hinman Avenue and Lake Street, had joined forces with their young neighbors, Marion Walker of and Shirley Rand of Lake Street.
+Little Jimmy Joe and Frank Davis, who lived on the corner of Hinman Avenue and Lake Street, had joined forces with their young neighbors, Marion Walker and Shirley Rand of Lake Street.
 Together, “they rigged up a system of communication by means of twine and a candy box where messages and gifts are sent back and forth briskly and a lot of fun goes on, while at the same time the health regulations are virtuously complied with.”

 Even as the pandemic intensified, the campaign to keep residents focused on supporting the war effort would continue.